Surfshark vs PureVPN: which VPN is right for you?

 Surfshark’s kill switch is available in two different modes; it’s the soft kill switch feature and the strict one.
 With the soft one, your network connection will be disabled once the VPN connection drops.
 Meanwhile, the strict mode doesn’t allow the internet connection at all until a VPN is enabled.
 This can either sound too restrictive or very secure.
 Yet, we didn’t get a single notification regarding the lost connection, so we weren’t aware if anything was wrong.

 PureVPN’s kill switch is simpler.
-It’s enabled automatically once you start using the application.
+There is only one mode and it can be enabled in settings.
 The promised functionality doesn’t seem to differ from what we have already seen on the VPN market.
 However, during our tests, the feature didn’t perform flawlessly.
 Even an IP leakage was detected.

 Split tunneling